XuelongSun/ManimBirthday/README.md

 ```
 this will generate the video.

-You can customize the animation by change the code in the `birthday.py`.
+You can customize the animation by change the code in `birthday.py`.

 Have Fun!